Velitheda/Kotlin-Calisthenics/README.md

 and also some of the Functional Calisthenics rules https://codurance.com/2017/10/12/functional-calisthenics/ (as much as the language limitations of Kotlin will allow.)

-I will also challnge myself to follow TDD and BDD as much as possible
+I will also challenge myself to follow TDD and BDD as much as possible

 For following the evolving direction of the of the project, see User-Stories.txt as I will try to follow and approach of writing and then implementing them as I go along.